raycast/extensions/extensions/simctl/README.md

 # Simulator Control

-Extension to control your simulators.
+Extension to control your apple platform simulators.

 ## Showcases